Walsh slams Chapman as Angels stun Yanks after Ohtani flops - WHIZ News

 Pinch-hitter Luis Rengifo broke the tie with a two-run single off Lucas Luetge (2-1) with two outs, and Taylor Ward added an RBI single.

-Raisel Iglesias got three quick outs for his 15th save as seven Angels relievers helped to hand the Yankees perhaps their most demoralizing loss of an extremely disappointing season so far.
+Raisel Iglesias got three quick outs for his 15th save as seven Angels relievers helped to hand the Yankees perhaps their most demoralizing loss of an extremely dissatisfying season so far.

 “A terrible loss,” manager Aaron Boone said.
 “Frustrating.
 Disappointing.
 Terrible.”